-Electrolysis vs laser hair removal: which is right for you?
+Electrolysis vs laser hair removal: which treatment is right for you?

-Imagine having silky-smooth skin without any of the annoying stubble or prickly patches that grow in after a few days?
+Imagine having silky-smooth skin without the return of stubble or prickly patches within days?
 That’s the appeal of long-lasting methods, such as electrolysis and laser hair removal.
 But in the electrolysis vs laser hair removal debate, which is the superior option and which one is best for you?

-If you’re tired of constant waxing, shaving, or tweezing—and the ingrown hairs and razor burn they can cause—you might be weighing up semi-permanent and permanent hair removal options like professional and at-home laser hair removal, and electrolysis.
-Both skin treatments keep hair regrowth at bay for far longer than other hair removal methods, though they're often much pricier to have done.
+If you’re tired of the cycle of waxing, shaving, or tweezing—and the occasional ingrown hairs and razor burn—you might be weighing up semi-permanent and permanent hair removal options, such as professional or at-home laser hair removal and electrolysis.
+Both treatments keep hair regrowth at bay for far longer than other hair removal methods, though they are pricier.

-But before you get zapped, here’s what you should know about the pros, cons, and commitments related to these two treatments.
+Before you book in to get zapped, here’s what you should know about the pros, cons, and commitments involved with these two treatments.

 How does electrolysis work?

-Elle MacLeman, skincare biochemist for The Derm Review (opens in new tab), explained, “During electrolysis, a super-fine needle is inserted into a hair’s follicle under the skin to destroy the follicle with an electric current."
+As Elle MacLeman, skincare biochemist for The Derm Review, explains: “During electrolysis, a super-fine needle is inserted into a hair’s follicle under the skin to destroy the follicle with an electric current."

 Pros of electrolysis